danilo1214/PR20ddpdjphv/README.md

 ![](ECSTASYLINREG.png)
 ![](RFCANNABIS.png)

-The most accurate results are in Germany, which is in the Schengen zone, and bordering 9 countries, so there is a lot of opportunity for drugs to be importer in Europe.
+For all models, it seems that the further away from the central Europe we go, the worse the model - so countries that do not border many countries in Europe have weak models - for example Greece, this indicates that there is not much of a supply chain going on there.The most accurate results are in Germany, which is in the Schengen zone, and bordering 9 countries, so there is a lot of opportunity for drugs to be importer in Europe.
 The predictors of heroin and ecstasy seem to be more accurate than the ones for cannabis and cocaine(results were so poor I need not show them).
 If we go back to the Users v suppliers graph, we can obviously see that for cannabis and cocaine the suppliers plots don't seem to be that correlated with the user plots.

 ## Users and deaths